ooreally/BUrgerApp/readme.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

-Visit the link given in index file.
+Visit the link given in index file .